-The group has agreed facilities with its bank and the revised agreements should be executed shortly after the approval of these financial statements.
-The new facility is made up of a three year fixed term loan of £350,000 and an overdraft of £100,000.
+The group has agreed facilities with its bank in March 2017.
 Based on the current working capital forecast, the Group is unlikely to need additional funds within twelve months of the date of approval of these financial statements in order to maintain its proposed work levels of expenditure providing contracts progress as planned, new contracts are secured and the Group is able to continue successfully managing its cash resources.
 After making enquiries and considering the assumptions upon which the forecasts have been based, the directors have a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
 For these reasons, they continue to adopt the going concern basis of accounting in preparing the annual financial statements.